RIKEN-RCCS/lens3/v2/doc/design.md

 ## Components of Lens3

-- Multiplexer
-- Registrar
+- Multiplexer + Registrar
-- MinIO (S3 backend server)
+- S3 backend server (MinIO)
-- Valkey (keyval-db)
+- Keyval-db (Valkey)

 ## Brief Description of Keyval-DB Entries

 Keys in the keyval-db are prefixed by two characters plus colon, such as "cf:mux".
 All values are stored in json.

-Most of the records used in the keyval-db are defined in "table.go".
-The entries for configuration are defined in "conf.go".
+Most of the value records are defined in "table.go".
+The other entries for configuration are defined in "conf.go".

 Lens3 uses three keyval-db (by database numbers).
-Multiplexer+Registrar service potentially makes three keyval-db clients.
-The division of databases is arbitrary as distinct prefixes are added to keys.
+The Lens3 service (Multiplexer and Registrar) potentially makes three keyval-db clients.
+The division of databases is arbitrary as the prefixes in keys are distinct.

 A date+time is in unix seconds.
 Registrar communicates a date+time with Web-UI in unix seconds, too.